We learn to love and grow in Jesus

 Central to our faith is that God created each and every one of us with free will and the power to choose.
 We are accountable for our actions and in order to experience freedom, we must exercise responsibility.

-We are setting monthly challenges to encourage us to look at our personal responsibility for making choices what will enable us to live simply, sustainably and in solidarity with the poor.
-These challenges will help us to think globally and make a decision to take simple steps to bring about change for the better.
+Our monthly challenges are to encourage us to look at our personal responsibility for making choices what will enable us to live simply, sustainably and in solidarity with the poor.
+These challenges will continue to help us to think globally and make a decision to take simple steps to bring about change for the better.

 I will live simply by saving energy.